 CBD can increase the level of anticoagulants and other medications in the blood by competing for liver enzymes that break down these drugs.
 Grapefruit has a similar effect with certain medications.
 Side Effects and Interactions of CBD CBD should be used according to the manufacturer's instructions.
 Be sure to read and follow the label carefully.

+Using more may increase the likelihood of side effects, interactions, or other problems.
+CBD is marketed to provide relief for anxiety, depression and PTSD, as well as to promote sleep.
+Studies have shown that CBD can have powerful anxiety-relieving effects in animal research, and it has been suggested that it could be a complementary therapy for people with high blood pressure who are affected by stress and anxiety.
+In drug abstinents with heroin use disorder, CBD reduced anxiety and craving induced by drug signals compared to placebo.
+Research is underway investigating the effects of CBD under certain conditions, and much remains to be learned about the possible uses of CBD.
 Jas Matharu-Daley, doctor and medical director of a CBD brand, points out that the effects could be too strong if you also take CBD with other sedative medications.
-Unlike the FDA-approved CBD drug, unapproved CBD products, which could include cosmetics, foods, products marketed as dietary supplements, and any other product (other than Epidiolex) that make therapeutic claims, have not been evaluated by the FDA as to whether they are effective to treat particular disease or have other effects that may be alleged. .
+Unlike the FDA-approved CBD drug, unapproved CBD products, which could include cosmetics, foods, products marketed as dietary supplements, and any other product (other than Epidiolex) that make therapeutic claims, have not been evaluated by the FDA as to whether they are effective to treat particular disease or have other effects that may be alleged.